Uncategorized

 • Peaceful Protests Turning Violent:

 Initially, the protests were conducted peacefully, reflecting the citizens’ desire to express their grievances in a lawful manner.
-Young people from all walks of life organized themselves in groups with their placards with the hashtag #EndBadGovernment and a clear messages to the government for better conditions of living.
+Young people from all walks of life organized themselves in groups with their placards with the hashtag #EndBadGovernment and a clear message to the government for better conditions of living.
 However, the introduction of violence was largely attributed to the actions of anti-protest groups allegedly sponsored by the government and local political figures.
 These groups were reportedly deployed to disrupt the protests, leading to clashes and chaos.
 Notably, in Delta State, thugs sponsored by the Warri-West Local Government Chairman attacked protesters organized by the Civil Rights Council (CRC), in full view of police officers who failed to intervene.

 • Security Forces and Government Response: